 Bring lunch, snacks and beverage for personal comfort...

-Bring your open mind, open heart, a journal and/or sketchbook...let's see, hear, taste, smell and feel what nature has to offer...
+Bring your open mind, open heart, a journal and/or sketchbook...through coming to your senses you'll see, hear, taste, smell and feel what nature has to offer...

 Lake Tradition Trail